spwhitton/sscan/README.md

 I wrote sscan because I often need to scan multi-page documents on my GNU/Linux system, and I have only a flatbed scanner, without an ADF.

+sscan was originally a crude Python script.
+Now it is a Haskell program.

 ## Screenshot

 [later]